 - A visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey’ which was Year 6’s class text.

-The following half term is then focused on that topic integrating every subject through a meaningful, creative approach.
+The following half term is then focused on that topic integrating many Foundation Subjects through a meaningful, creative approach.
 Each class has focus English texts that relate to the curriculum and all home learning is relevant to the topic.
-Each learning opportunity has the 5 values at the heart of it, ensuring that the children have opportunities to extend these values and build on their skills and personal development within them (see progression of values).
+Each learning opportunity has the 6 values at the heart of it, ensuring that the children have opportunities to extend these values and build on their skills and personal development within them (see progression of values).

 During the half term, each class has the opportunity to extend their learning outside of the classroom with an educational visit.
-Such visits include:
+Such visits have included:

-* Year 6’s visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey’ which was their class text.
+- Year 6’s visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey.’

 We aim for each child to leave Flora Gardens Primary School with the experiences, skills, knowledge and personal achievements that make a holistic learner.
 Academic results matter, but equally so do the attributes and qualities that make each child an individual; and our personalised curriculum develops all of these in unison.

 Our 6 school values are at the core of our curriculum and are embedded in everything that we do here at Flora Gardens Primary School.
 The curriculum at Flora Gardens Primary School aims to prepare children in understanding the world around them and prepare them for the next stage of their education.
 We want our pupils to be both engaged in their learning and engaging future citizens.
-The design of our wider curriculum is based on the pupils’ interests and links learning to real life experiences through broader, extra-curricular opportunities.
-By the time pupils have left Flora Gardens Primary School, they will have developed a range of both skills and knowledge through half termly Topic quizzing; opportunities to deliberately practise and skilful planning for progression and depth.
+The design of our wider curriculum is based on the pupils’ interests and links learning to real life experiences through broader, extra-curricular opportunities and through expert, high quality teaching through the Subject Specialism approach.
+By the time pupils have left Flora Gardens Primary School, they will have developed a range of both skills and knowledge through half termly Topic quizzing; opportunities to deliberately practice and skillful planning for progression and depth.

 Each half term teachers plan and deliver the curriculum through a consistent approach.
 As part of this process, staff plan for and implement the following –